A Framework for Climate Change Adaptation in Hawaii

 During the development of the 2006 ORMP, the Working Group realized that there were no guidelines on how the state could plan for adaptation.
 To facilitate this process, the ORMP Working Group proposed A Framework for Climate Change Adaptation in Hawaii, intended to help the state develop plans and make informed decisions on climate change adaptation.

-In November 2009, the ORMP Working Group developed A Framework for Climate Change Adaptation in Hawaii.
-The framework promotes an open and collaborative adaptation planning process that will remain flexible to a changing environment, economy, and society.
+In November 2009, the ORMP Working Group developed the framework, which promotes an open and collaborative adaptation planning process intended to remain flexible in a changing environment, economy, and society.
 The proposed framework included:

-- Building a climate change adaptation team
+- Building a climate change adaptation team;

-- Developing and adopting a long-term vision
+- Developing and adopting a long-term vision;

-- Identifying planning areas and opportunities relevant to climate change
+- Identifying planning areas and opportunities relevant to climate change;

-- Scoping climate change impacts to major sectors
+- Scoping climate change impacts to major sectors;

-- Conducting a vulnerability assessment
+- Conducting a vulnerability assessment; and

-- Conducting a risk assessment
+- Conducting a risk assessment.